 Facts About STYROS® Stationary Phases

-Thanks to you, our loyal and ever-growing customers, we have done it for over 19 consecutive years.
+Thanks to you, our loyal and ever-growing customers, we have done it for over 25 consecutive years and counting.

 The price of an 8 ml Mono Q or Mono S column is now over $6,000 as compared to under $2,000 for a STYROS® column equivalent.